×

 We asked people if there is a lot of crime.
 They answered:

 "Ghent, generally has a low crime rate compared to other cities.
 It is considered safe for both residents and tourists.
 However, like any other city, it is not completely free from crime.
 Petty crimes such as pickpocketing or bicycle theft can occur, particularly in crowded areas or major tourist spots.
 Violent crimes are relatively rare, but it's always important to stay vigilant and take basic safety precautions.
-The city's authorities are proactive in maintaining safety and security, contributing to the overall low crime rate," commented one expat who made the move to Ghent.
+The city's authorities are proactive in maintaining safety and security, contributing to the overall low crime rate," said one expat in Ghent.

 What are the schools in Ghent like?

 "Contact the school at [email protected] as soon as you know that you will be arriving in Belgium so that they can begin the process of getting enrolled.
-Join the PTA once your child is enrolled so that you can meet other families," said one parent with children at International School Ghent in Ghent.
+Join the PTA once your child is enrolled so that you can meet other families," commented one expat when asked about International School Ghent in Ghent.

 What are the pros and cons of living in Ghent?